Abdel-Raouf/Data_Modeling_With_Cassandra/README.md

 # Primary Keys Selection:
 1. For the first query:
   - We need to return songs that's heard with it's duration, during a specific session with the number of items that exists in this session:
-    1. we made `SessionId` the partition key, as the partition key is responsible for distributing data among nodes, so we need it to be as unique as possible.
+    1. we made `SessionId` the partition key, as to partition data related to each session.
     2. We made `ItemInSession` the Clustering key, as to sort the data within each partition related to the `ItemInSession`.
 2. For the second query:
   - We need to return the users fullnames that heard a specific song(based on the `ItemInSession`), related to which session (users songs history):
-    1. we made `UserId` the partition key, as the partition key is responsible for distributing data among nodes, so we need it to be as unique as possible.
+    1. we made `UserId` the partition key, as to partition data related to each user.
-    2. We made `SessionId` the Clustering key, as to sort the data within each partition related to the `SessionId`.
+    2. We made `SessionId` the Clustering key, as to sort the data within each partition related to the session the user was loged-in when he/she was hearing the song.
     3. We add another Clustering key `ItemInSession`, as to apply sorting by `SessionId` ,then a second level sorting(nested sorting) with `ItemInSession` related to each song.
 3. For the third query:
   - We need to return every user listened to the specific song we want: